Singapore River: Bridges and tunnels

 Between 1819, when the first wooden jetty and the first bridge were built over the Singapore River in Singapore, and in 2015, 14 bridges were built across the river (or 17, although the Marina Reservoir, where the estuary is now located, is considered a Singapore River).
 Until 1819, the river could only be crossed by boats and ferries.
 Some of the bridges were demolished and rebuilt or their purpose was changed.

-The first bridge in Singapore was build over the Singapore river in 1819 where the Elgin Bridge now stands.
+The first bridge in Singapore was built over the Singapore river in 1819 where the Elgin Bridge now stands.
 There have been two Elgin bridges at some point.
 The first iron-made Elgin Bridge was built in 1862 and named after Lord Elgin.
 It was later demolished and replaced with the current Elgin bridge in 1926.
-Other bridges along the river include the Coleman Bridge (1840), Kim Seng Bridge (1862), Cavenagh Bridge (1869) or Read Bridge (1889).
-The most recent bridges are the Helix Bridge (2010), Bayfront Bridge (2010) and the Jubilee Bridge (2015).
+Other bridges along the river include the Coleman Bridge (1840), Kim Seng Bridge (1862), Cavenagh Bridge (1869), and Read Bridge (1889).
+The most recent bridges are the Helix Bridge (2010), Bayfront Bridge (2010), and the Jubilee Bridge (2015).